awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-update.md

 1. Choose **Next**\.

-1. \(Optional\) In **Step 2: Associate a permission with each resource type**, if more than the default AWS RAM managed permission is available, you can choose the permission to associate with the resource type\.
+1. \(Optional\) In **Step 2: Associate a permission with each resource type**, if more than the default AWS RAM managed permission is available, you can choose which permission to associate with the resource type\.
 For more information, see [Types of AWS RAM managed permissions](security-ram-permissions.md#permissions-types)\.
 If only the default AWS RAM managed permission is available, then you can't alter anything for this resource type\.

    To display the actions that the AWS RAM managed permission allows, choose **View the actions that are allowed by this permission** to expand it and display the list\.